 That said, don’t challenge yourself so much you become too paralyzed to write.
 When in doubt — i.e. when you’ve puzzled over a particular aspect of your story for ages and still don’t have the answer — just skip over it, or write a crappy version of it for now.
 Write now, edit later is the approach of many a professional author, and if it works for them, it can work for you too!

 We won’t really touch on editing here, since this is a list of writing tips, not editing tips.
-But if you’re interested in the “later” part, you can check out this guide that talks about how to edit a book.
+But if you’re interested in the “later” part, you can check out this guide on how to edit a book.
 And remember: you don't have to go it alone — the Internet is chock full of writing groups willing to give you constructive criticism, not to mention great editing tools to get the job done.

 13. Read your work out loud

 Many of the best writers' and editors' writing tips include reading aloud what you write in order to check it for inconsistencies and awkward phrasing.
 This tactic particularly helps weed out long, unwieldy sentences and fake-sounding dialogue.
 After all, you can always tell bad TV writing from the awkward dialogue!
 Use this same instinct to eradicate it in your own work.

 For bonus points, you might even stage a reading with a group of friends (or fellow writers) wherein each person reads the dialogue of a different character.
 This will give your writing more “distance” than if you just read it aloud yourself, and help you see its flaws more easily.
 If you do stage a reading, remember to take notes, so you can remember what to fix afterwards!

 14. Make it short and sweet

 But this could not be further from the truth!
 As Polonius said, brevity is the soul of wit, so keep your writing as short and sweet as you can.
 This will both naturally entice readers and help you avoid purple prose, which tends to be a dealbreaker for readers and agents alike.